pkutaj/pkutaj.github.io/_posts/2020-01-17-C-SHARP-file-class-IDisposable.md

 ---
 layout: post
-title: C# > the file class + using objects that implement IDisposable
+title: C# > the File class + using statement implementing IDisposable
 ---
 ## the case
 the question is the implementation of the method for adding an input into a newline of a file